- 7 Best Women’s Road Bikes Under $500 & Reviews

 What if you could find a bike with flexible handlebars that looks great at any angle but allows you to ride upright?
 Yes, Mercier makes that possible for beginners to sporty seasoned bikers alike.

-The Mercier Aluminum road bike has two color variants – a start white and an all-black – both of which look stunning.
+The Mercier Elle Sport Women’s Specific Road Bike has one color variant – green – looks stunning.
 What they do not show straightaway is how light the bike is at 30 pounds.
 This is quite a feat for an aluminum bike that features an aluminum alloy drop handlebar.
 Perhaps what gives the bike its cushy feel is the adjustable seat-post and tapered fork that takes the stress off the shoulders of the rider.

 Users of this bike report that they particularly enjoy the easy angle of the fork and crossbar which allows even riders who are on the shorter side to stand over, mount, and dismount with ease.
 The bike comes in four size variants from small to extra-large.
 Riders of heights up to 6’3’’ can easily hop on and get their fill of the Shifters and front and rear Derailleurs which are a standard issue from Shimano.
 The compact reach and choice among higher and lower handlebars make this bike perfect for women.
 Some observe that using the lower bars for high speeds and the more upright position for snaking about at a leisurely pace makes this bike just right for them.